pytorch/pytorch/docs/source/rpc/rref.rst

 ^^^^^^^^^^

 RRef stands for Remote REFerence.
-It is a reference of an object which is located on the local or a remote worker, and transparently handles reference counting under the hood.
+It is a reference of an object which is located on the local or remote worker, and transparently handles reference counting under the hood.
 Conceptually, it can be considered as a distributed shared pointer.
 Applications can create an RRef by calling :meth:`~torch.distributed.rpc.remote`.
 Each RRef is owned by the callee worker